2026 Prospect of the Week - Tommy Bleyl

 Throughout the 2025-26 regular season, the QMJHL will be highlighting one player that is eligible for the 2026 NHL Entry Draft on a weekly basis.

-The standout prospect during Week 20 of the season was Moncton Wildcats rookie defenseman Tommy Bleyl.
+The standout prospect of Week 21 of the regular season is once again Moncton Wildcats defenseman Tommy Bleyl.
+This is his fourth nomination as Prospect of the Week this season.

-Named Prospect of the Week for the third time this season, Bleyl recorded one goal, four assists, and a +1 rating in his two games last week.
+The blueliner from Glenville, New York, finished the week with two goals, two assists and a +5 rating to help his team earn two wins.

-On Friday night, Bleyl and the Wildcats defeated the Saint John Sea Dogs by a 5-2 score.
-The defenseman did not record any points in the game, but he finished with two shots on goal and a +1 rating.
+On Friday night, Bleyl and the Wildcats visited the Mooseheads and left Halifax's Scotiabank Centre with a convincing 11-1 victory.
+In addition to firing three shots on net, Bleyl was one of four Wildcats players to record three or more points in the game, finishing the night with a goal, two assists and a +3 rating.

-The next day, however, Bleyl was all over the ice and all over the scoresheet.
-The Glenville, New York native finished his night with an impressive five points in the Wildcats' 10-4 win over the Charlottetown Islanders.
+The rookie defenseman recorded a point in each period against the Mooseheads, including an assist on the eventual game-winning goal, which was scored on the power play late in the first period.
+It was the rookie defenseman's sixth game with three or more points this season.

-Interestingly, Bleyl's goal and four assists all came on the Wildcats' power play, which converted five times in seven opportunities with an extra skater against the Islanders.
-Bleyl was an obvious choice as the game's first star.
+On Sunday afternoon, the Wildcats were back at home to face the Shawinigan Cataractes, and this time they skated away with a 6-2 win.
+Bleyl found the back of the net for the tenth time this season, making the most of a power play to score his team's insurance goal.

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.